 Improves Metabolism

-Consuming pears in routine diet helps to speed up the assimilation of carbohydrates, fats and proteins in food, by acting as a catalyst to enzymes in biochemical processes.
+Consuming pears in a routine diet helps to speed up the assimilation of carbohydrates, fats, and proteins in food, by acting as a catalyst for enzymes in biochemical processes.
 This in turn promotes proper appetite and helps maintain optimal body weight.

 Prevents Constipation

-Dietary fiber in pears supports the digestive system in the material movement and stimulate stool which is helpful for those having the irregular stools or constipation.
-It supports in healthy weight and reduces the chances of heart disease and diabetes.
+Dietary fiber in pears supports the digestive system in the material movement and stimulates stool which is helpful for those with irregular stools or constipation.
+It supports healthy weight and reduces the chances of heart disease and diabetes.

 Heals Muscle Cramps

-Pears possess adequate amount of potassium.
-It enhances the strength of muscles and reduces the muscle cramps which is caused due to the low level of potassium.
+Pears possess an adequate amount of potassium.
+It enhances the strength of muscles and reduces muscle cramps which are caused due to the low level of potassium.

 Hydrates The Body

-The abundant water content in pears makes them a perfect way to quench thirst and cool the body during hot summer climates, when people are often dehydrated.
-The fruit can be consumed as such or squeezed into a juice, chilled and sipped, to ensure adequate water supple and electrolyte replenishment in the body cells.
+The abundant water content in pears makes them a perfect way to quench thirst and cool the body during hot summer climates when people are often dehydrated.
+The fruit can be consumed as such or squeezed into a juice, chilled, and sipped, to ensure adequate water supply and electrolyte replenishment in the body cells.

 Also Read: Avoid These Foods To Prevent Dehydration In Summer